tokend/knowledge-base/features/crowdfunding.md

 ## Fixed price

 `Base asset`/`default quote asset` price is fixed on creation step and cannot be changed (defined by `max amount to be sold` and `had cap`).
 Number of tokens to be received by investor known on `check sale state` step.  `base asset`/`quote asset` price is calculated using `Base asset`/`default quote asset` and `default quote asset/quote asset`.

+# Notes

+Sale uses `asset` as source for tokens to be distributed.
+So to be able to create sale of `asset`, `asset` must have sufficient number of tokens available for issuance.